 But working from home doesn’t come without its challenges.
-In this article, we’ll explore some of the biggest problems faced by developers who work from home and shine a light on the remote working tools you need in order to overcome them.
+In this article, we’ll explore some of the biggest problems faced by developers who work from home and shine a light on the remote working tools you need to overcome them.

 What Are The Biggest Challenges When You Work From Home?

 Working from home offers employees a ton of freedom and liberties regarding where, when, and how they work.
-However, adapting to the work from home dynamic can be challenging, especially for workers who have grown used to the dynamics of an office environment.
+However, adapting to the work-from-home dynamic can be challenging, especially for workers who have grown used to the dynamics of an office environment.

 What Kind of Work Agreements Do Remote Workers Sign With Their Employees?

 Some remote workers choose to work on a per-project basis or as freelancers who take on multiple clients/projects at once.
 Many individuals who work in this fashion choose not to sign formal agreements with their employers/clients, and instead simply use informal proposals to manage their rates and deliverables.

 One of the biggest challenges developers face when they start working from home is time management.
 Unfortunately, with the freedom that comes with flexible work hours and working from the comfort of home, many new remote workers struggle to organize their time in a way that lets them stay productive, or avoid procrastinating or getting distracted.